itskamau/alx-zero_day/README.md

-My first readme in zero day ALX is cool
+My first readme in zero day ALX is cool asf